alghalia/Risk-Return-APP/README.md

 pip install jupyter

 # Usage
-This project is an app that helps the user to analyis the funds and decide which fund is the best to investment based on key risk management ratios like the daily returns,standared deviations,sharp ratios and beta.It includes 4 investment funds vs the S&P 500
+This project is an app that helps the user analyze the funds and decide which fund is the best to invest in based on key risk management ratios like daily returns, standard deviations, sharp ratios, and beta.
+It includes 4 investment funds vs. the S&P 500

 ---
 ## Contributors